Faster Neural Network Training with Approximate Tensor Operations: Related work

-\citet{drineas2006fast} derive the upper bounds for the spectral and Frobenius norms of the error matrix .
-They show that the error is minimized when the sampling probabilities are proportional to the product of the column-row euclidean norms:
+and also derive upper bounds for the expected Frobenius and spectral norms of the error matrix $\norm{A^\top B-A^\top DS^\top SDB}$.
+They show that the error is minimized when the sampling probabilities are proportional to the product of the column-row Euclidean norms: